rediacc/docs/docs/cli/rest-api-guide.md

 - 6-digit codes valid for 30 seconds
 - ±30 second time skew tolerance

-#### Authentication with 2FA
+#### Authentication with TFA

-When 2FA is enabled, include the TOTP code in your authentication request:
+When TFA is enabled, include the TOTP code in your authentication request:

 ```json
 {